edwardean/bahamut/README.md

 #### What's left for 1.0

-- Pick a better (and unique) app name.
-"Songs" is lame.
 - Hope someone makes a really pretty icon for it :)
 - Steal Sparkle and the auto-build stuff from Zephyros